AHancock42/The-Pet-Blog/_posts/2023-11-09-My-and-My-Family's Pets.md

 Adopted: 2022, because my mom is a self-proclaimed 'crazy bunny lady'

 What he taught me: Always watch out for the small ones, they're the most vicious.
 Never put anything down that you don't want eaten.
-Yes, rabbits **can** be criminals
+Yes, rabbits **can** be criminals.

 ![Num, the teeny soot ball](/The-Pet-Blog/IMG_3549.jpg)